What Is The Acne Cosmetics Connection?

 - Always cleanse your skin before applying makeup.

 - It’s always best to use the fewest layers of makeup possible—preferably just one.

 - If you have a gym class or your work out, always take a shower within four hours.
 This prevents back acne.

 - Don’t forget to remove your cosmetics at night.

 - To maintain clear skin, use a complete acne care system like Exposed Skin Care.

 Even before you put on foundation makeup, the very first step in your beauty routine every morning has to be cleansing your skin.
 There are two essentials for cleansing your skin:

 - Don’t transfer dirt, grime, old cosmetics, or acne bacteria to your skin before or after you cleanse it.
 Wash your hands before you cleanse your face, and always pat your face dry on a clean towel.

 - Let your cleanser do the work.
-Rubbing and scrubbing just injure your skin and force it to repair itself by making more oil.
+Rubbing and scrubbing will just injure your skin2 and force it to repair itself by making more oil.